vobyjs/voby/README.md

 const dispose = render ( <App />, document.body );

-dispose (); // Unmounted and all reactivity stopped
+dispose (); // Unmounted and all reactivity inside it stopped
 ```

 #### `renderToString`